-Our facilitators work together to prepare and host the support group meetings and liaise on a regular basis with the Project Coordinator.
+Our facilitators work together to prepare and host the support group meetings and liaise on a regular basis with the Program Manager.
 Our facilitators have extensive training in bereavement and support group facilitation.
 They are familiar with the Criminal Justice System, current crime trends, the unique issues of homicide survivor grief and they have a demonstrated understanding of the impacts of the violent death of a loved one.
 They are extremely sensitive in dealing with painful issues, and possess excellent communication and listening skills.

 Sue Baker is a registered social worker with the BC College of Social Workers and has been practicing in the field of crisis intervention and trauma for 23 years.
 She is a Certified Trauma Services Specialist (CTSS) and a member of the Association of Traumatic Stress Specialists (ATSS), as well as a Certified Field Traumatologist with the Traumatology Institute of Toronto.
 Sue has completed extensive training in Critical Incident Stress Management, and is a volunteer with the Disaster Psychosocial Network of BC.
 Sue is currently working in police victim services with individuals and families whose lives have been impacted by crime and trauma.

 Penny Brown is a bereavement companion and specializes in supporting those experiencing traumatic loss, anticipatory, disenfranchised and ambiguous grief.
 As a suicide loss survivor, Penny brings her 25 years’ experience, education and coping skills to her facilitation of our Suicide Grief support groups.
 Penny is a voracious reader of anything related to grief support and compassion and brings a unique level of commitment and dedication to her work.